gecko0307/dagon2/README.md

 - Moved to SDL3
 - The renderer now leverages SDL GPU, targeting Vulkan
 - Reimplemented `dagon.render`.
 Deferred renderer, post-processing renderer and presentation renderer are now combined into one
 - Improvements and optimizations in almost every stage of the renderer.
 Many new features such as irradiance mapping, multiple scattering, specular occlusion, and adjustable IOR.
+Normals are now stored in world space to achieve frame coherence and mitigate R10G10B10A2 rounding errors.
 All stochastic techniques now use permuted congruential generator as a hash function
 - Shader workflow is now based on GLSL 4.60 and includes a built-in GLSL to SPIR-V compiler.
 SPIR-V modules are cached to disk for reuse
-- Texture loader is fully based on [SDL3_Image](https://github.com/libsdl-org/SDL_image) and doesn't use `dlib.image.io`.
-KTX support is now a core feature
-- Built-in texture caching.
-Abstract resource cache (`dagon.resource.cache`) that can be used for any file types
-- Many new DDS/DXGI formats support
-- [Assimp](https://github.com/assimp/assimp) integration is now a core feature. glTF and other model formats support now rely on Assimp
 - Screen-space reflections
 - Temporal SSAO
 - Fog effect is now applied in a separate pass.
 Ground fog support